airbnb/mavericks/README.md

-# MvRx: Android Development turbocharged
+# MvRx: Android Development Turbocharged

 ## For full documentation, check out the [wiki](https://github.com/airbnb/MvRx/wiki)

-MvRx is the Android framework from Airbnb that we use for nearly all product development on Android.
+MvRx (pronounced mavericks) is the Android framework from Airbnb that we use for nearly all product development on Android.

 When we began creating MvRx, our goal was not to create our own MVP/MVVM/MVC/MVI pattern for Airbnb, it was to make building products easier, faster, and more fun.
 All of our decisions have built on that.
 We believe that for MvRx to be successful, it must be effective for building everything from the simplest of screens to the most complex in our app.